bryanwweber/bryanwweber.github.io/cv/index.md

 Coordinate monthly teleconferences for graduate students and post-doctoral researchers in the CEFRC where junior members of the CEFRC present recent research results to the group.
-Act as the liasion between the Center's principle investigators and the junior members.
+Act as the liasion between the Center's principal investigators and the junior members.

 **EFRC Newsletter Editorial Board Member, 2013--2014**